 Huge Maintenance Costs

-In non-blockchain projects, we have easy upgrade paths.
-The steps to fix bugs and make minor changes do not involve rewriting code and migration of data.
-They also do not include audits.
+In non-blockchain projects, we have simpler upgrade paths and less moving parts.
+The steps to fix bugs and make minor changes do not involve rewriting code, migrating data and audits.
 This saves a ton of person-hours and hence costs.
-In blockchain projects, we have more steps involved in changing anything: more steps = more effort = more person-hours, and thus more costs.
+In blockchain projects, we have more steps involved in changing anything (as listed above)—more steps = more effort = more person-hours, and thus more costs.

 The Need of the Hour